 The initial cost of your exam plus a 2-year membership to the Scrum Alliance is included in your 3Back course registration, so there’s no need to worry about hidden costs or surprise fees later on.
 We know that test anxiety is common so we do everything we can to help you prepare.
 In addition to the knowledge obtained in class, you will receive a free Scrum Study Guide with two practice exams.
 And, if you need us, our entire staff (including your trainer) is only a click or call away, so if you need clarification or review, just drop us a line.
 Following your Certified Scrum Master training course, you’ll have 90 days to complete the non-proctored online exam.

-The exam consists of 35 questions selected randomly from a pool.
-A passing score requires a minimum of 24 correct answers.
+The exam consists of 50 questions selected randomly from a pool.
+A passing score requires a minimum of 37 correct answers.
 Although 3Back students have a pass rate of over 99%, in the event that you should need to retake the exam, a second attempt is included at no cost.
 Additional attempts are $25 each.
 We have done our best to provide the most up to date information.
 However, we suggest checking the Scrum Alliance directly for additional details or confirmation of the above.

 So you want to learn Scrum.
 But is training really worth it?

 Transforming your team or organization to a new methodology is a big undertaking.
 Organized training will give you the kickstart you need and save you valuable time otherwise wasted on costly trial and error.

 Studies show that when learners “do and say,” they experience an increase of knowledge retention up to 80% over reading alone.